Top Tips for Landmark and Monument Photography

 With the advent of social media, photographs taken on smart phones have become the new postcards.
 These days we rarely buy souvenir postcards at famous landmarks but reach instead for our phones to make and share our own.
-In this post, brought to you in an advertising collaboration with CEWE Photoworld, we share some of our own tips for landmark photography, for capturing stand out images of famous landmarks you visit on your travels, images that will wow your friends and family…
+In this post, brought to you in an advertising collaboration with CEWE Photoworld, we share some of our own tips for landmark photography, for capturing stand out photographs of monuments you visit on your travels, images that will wow your friends and family…

 It’s all in the framing